A MESSAGE FROM OUR CEO & BOARD CHAIR

 UWMOC funds NJ 211, a statewide help line that connects callers to vital local and governmental services.
-The program provides a link to resources for food, housing, health care, childcare, job search assistance, financial assistance and more.
-In 2020, NJ 211 remained open 24/7, services were expanded and staff was ramped-up.
-The COVID-19 information hotline was launched to support pandemic relief programs and the public's need for answers.
+With live assistance 24 hours a day, every day of the year, the program provides links to resources for food, housing, health care, childcare, job search assistance, financial assistance and more.
+NJ 211 also serves as the State Homeless Hotline and New Jersey's Utility Assistance Hotline.
+Their services are free, confidential and multilingual.

 To learn more, dial 2-1-1 or visit nj211.org.

 UWMOC is able to create real impact in our community thanks to collaborations with local nonprofits and schools.